-As was done with EastWest's ground-breaking Symphonic Orchestra, Hollywood Orchestral Woodwinds is different from most other collections of orchestral samples in that the panning of the various instruments to the traditional locations on the sound stage is built in to the stereo samples.
+For most of the Hollywood Orchestral series, the left-right postion of instruments is different from most other collections of orchestral samples in that the panning of the various instruments to the traditional locations on the sound stage is built in to the stereo samples.
 The French Horns, for example, are already louder in the left channel.
 Therefore, one can leave the panning level at "center" for all instruments and they will be correctly placed on the stage in the final mix.
-Of course, if you want to adjust the panning to achieve your own sound and/or a non-traditional placement of instruments, that can be accomplished either in the PLAY interface or in the host sequencer.
+Feel free to pan them left or right to achieve whatever effect you want, including spreading a large section across the entire width of the stage to make each one more discernible from the others in the mix.